 - Completely free of drugs

-- Provided by the licensed vets and oral care specialists at Canine Dental Services
+- Provided by the licensed veterinary professionals and oral care specialists at Canine Dental Services

 Interested in learning more about the drug-free dental clinic or wanting to book an appointment?
 Click here to get a clean smile.

 Dental care for your pet isn’t just fresh breath and a sparkling smile.
 To maximize their quality and quantity of life, it’s an important attribute to overall health.
-What are your pet’s favorite ways to clean their teeth?
+It's never too late to start!